hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - traffic evaluation sequence: 1) monitor; 2) trust; 3) block; 4) allow; 5) default action
     - pass w/o further inspection: <span style="color: #bb6600;">trust & allow</span>
   - URL filtering
+    - control access to web site based on
+      - category: a general classification for the URL, e.g., Auction category, Job Search category
+      - reputation:
+        - how likely the URL is to be used for purposes that might against orgamnizatio's security policy
+        - level: 1 - High Risk; 2 - Suscpecious sites; 3 - Benign Sites with security risk ; 4 - Benign Sites; 5 - Well Known
+        - block all levels lower than the selected level, e.g., select level 3 and then block scores 1~3
     - under access control rule of <span style="color: #bb6600;">access control policy</span>
     - a feature to control the websites that users on your network can access:
       - Category and reputation-based URL filtering (recommended)
       - Manual URL filtering
+    - create a rule to Block traffic based on a reputation level
   - Application Control & URL filtering: application-layer control and ability to enforce usage and tailor detection policies based on custom applications and URLs
   - Custom Block lists or feeds (or objects or groups)
     - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed